ich777/python-unraid/README.md

-# python3.8.4rc1
+# Custom Python builds for Unraid-Kernel-Helper for iSCSI builds

-Precompile Python 3.8.4rc1 for Unraid-Kernel-Helper
+Versions in the corresponding branches